JosephineGigon/FindAge/paper.md

 # Graphical representation

-FindAge also provides a graphical representation of the analyses (black dots) as well as the isochrones for two different models [Stacey:1975; Sun:1996].
-The isochrons defined in the program are from 0 to 3000 Ma to cover the vast majority of rocks on Earth.
+FindAge also provides a graphical representation of the analyses (black dots) as well as the isochrons for two different models [Stacey:1975; Sun:1996].
+The isochrons defined in the program range from 0 to 3000 Ma to cover the vast majority of rocks on Earth.
 Figure  \ref{fig:Figure1} presents the results for all lead isotopes data acquired for the HYC deposit [@Gigon:2020].

 ![Example of diagram provided by the FindAge program, with several isochrons (SK = Stacey and Kramers, 1975 and Sun = Sun et al., 1996).\label{fig:Figure1}](Figure1.png)